-This report has been prepared to seek Committee and Council approval to update the Metrotown Development Plan, and to obtain public input on the preliminary vision, principles and land use framework.
+On 2016 April 26, this report was considered by the Planning and Development Committee, and was referred back to staff for minor text changes and enhancements to the proposed public input process.
+Those changes have been incorporated into this report, which is now being forwarded to Council to seek endorsement of the preliminary vision, principles and land use framework, which would form the basis of obtaining public input on this initial phase of the update to the Metrotown Development Plan.
 This Plan update process for Metrotown provides the opportunity to create a true downtown for Burnaby; one that enables the highest order of land use and development supported by social, recreation, entertainment, and cultural amenities important to all of Burnaby's residents, businesses and employees.

-This report outlines Metrotown's context and influences; describes its evolution over time; establishes the preliminary vision, principles, and land use framework to guide the update; and, proposes a City-wide public input process.
-With the approval of this report, staff would initiate a broad reaching public input process over the next several months, to guide the preparation of a draft Metrotown Development Plan update in the Fall of 2016.
+This report outlines Metrotown's context and influences; describes its evolution over time; establishes the preliminary vision, principles, and land use framework to guide the update; and, proposes a city-wide public input process.
+With the approval of this report, staff would initiate a broad reaching public input process over the next several months, to guide the preparation of a draft Metrotown Development Plan in the Fall of 2016.